 The third and final draft represents months of work to develop a proposal that focuses primarily on filling three new schools, reducing crowding at existing schools and reducing the number of families with children on different calendars.
 The plan mostly affects Apex, North Raleigh and Wake Forest.

 “It’s all about growth,” Evans said.
 “We’re a growing school district.”

 Administrators said the first draft presented in August affected 3,101 students.
 But after receiving parental feedback, planners have made numerous changes.

-Changes since the second draft was presented in October include:• Cleaning up errors where the new computer program inadvertently split neighborhoods.
+Changes since the second draft was presented in October include:

 This draft originally affected 2,902 students but fell to 2,734 Tuesday after the board dropped reassignment of students from Enloe High School to Southeast Raleigh High.